tommybaw/Python-API-Guide/README.md

 *Note: There may be a delay for the newly created export ID to generate.
 How do you account for this when trying to complete this assignment in one python file?*

-*Your code should work seemlessly after entering the intial table id*
+*Your code should work seemlessly after entering the intial table id (i.e. not having to insert the export id each execution)*

 ----
 ## Homework 7: Continuation of Homework 6